What is American and Ethnic Studies?

 Multiply-designated courses may not be double-counted as fulfilling two Areas of Knowledge.
-Courses may apply to both an Area of Knowledge requirement and an AMS major requirement.
+Courses may apply to both an Area of Knowledge requirement and an AES major requirement.

-Students admitted to the AES major prior to Autumn 2014 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the AES major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check requirement changes Autumn 2016 page.

 American & Ethnic Studies Learning Objectives

 The American & Ethnic Studies Curriculum advances the four core IAS learning objectives.
 Students taking courses and/or majoring in American & Ethnic Studies:

 1) Think critically about the relationship between power, inequality, resistance, difference, and social and environmental justice in the United States and in relation to the larger world.

 2) Explore how structures of power in the Americas have constituted and been constituted by diverse and intersecting categories such as race, place, ethnicity, gender, sexuality, class, nationality, and ability.